-Worked example - Waiwhetū Stream
+Worked example - Duck Creek

-Waiwhetū Stream is a water body in which full contact recreation activities are unlikely to occur, i.e., it has 'Class 3 recreational value'8.
-A 'Medium' volume discharge to a 'Medium waterway' with 'Class 3 recreational values' is assessed as having a 'Low' potential effect on all recreational activities, as detailed in Table 7-4.
-The above combination of factors automatically determines the 'magnitude of public health effect' assessment score and text included.
+Duck Creek is a whitebaiting site and is assessed as having 'Class 1 recreational value'.
+A 'Medium' volume discharge to a 'Medium waterway' with 'Class 1 recreational values' is assessed as having a 'Very High' potential effect on all recreational activities.
+This combination of factors automatically determines the 'magnitude of public health effect' assessment score and text included in Table 7-4.

-Table 7-4 describes the potential magnitude of effect from a single overflow event but does not consider the frequency of occurrence.
+Table 7-5 describes the potential magnitude of effect from a single overflow event but does not consider the frequency of occurrence.
 The combination of the magnitude of the event and the frequency of occurrence determines the overall level of effect.
-In this case, although the magnitude of effect is 'Low', overflows have historically occurred very frequently at site 8, resulting in an overall level of public health effect of 'Moderate'.
+In this case, the magnitude of effect is 'Very High', overflows have historically occurred at a moderate frequency, resulting in the overall level of public health effect being assessed as 'Very High'.